 Here is a comparison of a checkout page from JVZoo:

 It’s clear to see that ThriveCart’s checkout page is more modern and optimized for conversions.
 Beyond that, they allow you to set up automated email follow-up messages for those that abandoned their shopping cart without buying.

 ThriveCart has four high-converting cart templates, each of which has been thoroughly tested and proven to boost conversions.

-You have the ability to customize them to match your brand and the products you offer.
-This can be done easily with just a few clicks of the mouse, even for non-tech savvy individuals.
+You can customize them to match your brand and the products you offer.
+But, again, this can be done quickly with just a few clicks of the mouse, even for non-tech savvy individuals.

-Although the options are really limited right now, the ThriveCart team is working on adding more templates and customization options to the cart, so I will be updating this section with new information in the coming months.
+Although the options are limited right now, the ThriveCart team is adding more templates and customization options to the cart.
+I will be updating this section with new information in the coming months.

 There are four design templates to choose from: